hvdv99/VRBN/README.md

-# About
+# 👋 Welcome

+## ℹ️ About this project
-This repository contains the source code for a proof of concept (PoC) Retrieval Augmented Generation (RAG) tool carried out for Veiligheidsregio Brabant Noord.
+This repository is the home of a Proof of Concept (PoC) for a Retrieval Augmented Generation (RAG) web application, developed for Veiligheidsregio Brabant Noord.
+This project represents an improvement to information retrieval process within VRBN.

-It was build using Flask, Bootstrap and Docker.
-For document handling, it uses Google Cloud Storage.
-Please note that this is a PoC and it needs more work in order for the application to evolve to a rigid production app.
+## 🔧 Technologies used
+* Flask: For a lightweight and efficient backend.
+* Bootstrap: To create a responsive and visually appealing front-end design.
+* Docker: To create a runtime environment that is system independent.
+* Google Cloud Platform: For document handling and container hosting.

+## ✅ Project status
+It's important to note that this is a starting point, the application is a work in progress.
+It demonstrates core RAG functionalities but to evolve this application from its current PoC state into a robust, production-ready tool, other features must be implemented.